GaloisInc/grift/README.md

 ## Running

 This library comes with a simulation environment, riscv-sim.
 It is built along with the rest of the library via `stack build`.
-We use minimal custom startup code when compiling with GCC; see the examples and build scripts in test/ for the commands used to build the various executables.

 The simulator is invoked thusly: